technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 ---

-## Step 1 – Verify your environment (then restart kernel)
+## 📝 Step 1 – Verify your environment (then restart kernel)

 You should already have the venv activated and dependencies installed (per the README).
-Ensure your notebook is using that venv’s kernel, then verify:
+Ensure your notebook is using that venv's kernel, then verify:

-**Cell 1 – Verify**
+**💻 Cell 1 – Verify**

 Create a new Code cell: